aws-samples/retail-demo-store/README.md

 ## Deployment

+> [!NOTE]
-To deploy to your own AWS account please follow the [Developer Instructions](./Developer-Instructions.md) that will explain how to easily get started by staging the retail demo store to your own AWS account.
+> To deploy to your own AWS account please follow the [Developer Instructions](./Deployment-Instructions.md) that will explain how to easily get started by staging the retail demo store to your own AWS account.

+> [!WARNING]
-***IMPORTANT NOTE:** Deploying this demo application in your AWS account will create and consume AWS resources, which will cost money.
+> Deploying this demo application in your AWS account will create and consume AWS resources, which will cost money.
 In addition, some features such as account registration via Amazon Cognito and the messaging workshop for Amazon Pinpoint require users to provide a valid email address and optionally a phone number to demonstrate completely.
-Therefore, to avoid ongoing charges and to clean up all data, be sure to follow all workshop clean up instructions and shutdown/remove all resources by deleting the CloudFormation stack once you are finished.*
+Therefore, to avoid ongoing charges and to clean up all data, be sure to follow all workshop clean up instructions and shutdown/remove all resources by deleting the CloudFormation stack once you are finished.

+> [!IMPORTANT]
-**The Retail Demo Store experience is for demonstration purposes only.
-You must comply with all applicable laws and regulations, including any laws and regulations related to email or text marketing, in any applicable country or region.**
+> The Retail Demo Store experience is for demonstration purposes only.
+You must comply with all applicable laws and regulations, including any laws and regulations related to email or text marketing, in any applicable country or region.

 ## Supported Regions